barsimark/barsimark.github.io/_posts/2024-07-10-alphafold.md

 The AlphaFold network was built using two components: the first part consisting of Evoformer blocks, and the second of structure modules.

-{% include figure.liquid loading="eager" path="assets/img/alphafold/architecture.png" class="img-fluid rounded z-depth-1" %}
+{% include figure.liquid loading="eager" path="assets/img/alphafold/architecture.png" class="img-fluid rounded z-depth-1" zoomable=true %}
 <div class="caption">
     The full architecture of AlphaFold
 </div>